Fasuy-git/SESA6085/lecture_2/lecture_2.typ

 === Gaussian Distribution

 Also known as the the *Normal Distribution* is the most commonly used probability distribution function.
-The PDF  is shown in *@2-gaussian-dist-pdf* (*Note no CDF exists*).
+The PDF  is shown in *@2-gaussian-dist-pdf* (*Note no close form CDF exists*).

 $
   f(t) = 1/(sigma (2pi)^(1/2)) exp(-1/2((t-mu)/sigma)^2)